wasp-os/wasp-os/docs/appguide.rst

 There are a couple of points of interest:

-1. Applications have a :py:data:`~.TemplateApp.NAME`, which is shown in the launcher.
-Most applications also provide an :py:data:`~.TemplateApp.ICON` but a default is displayed if this is omitted.
+1. Applications have a :py:attr:`~.TemplateApp.NAME`, which is shown in the launcher.
+Most applications also provide an :py:attr:`~.TemplateApp.ICON` but a default is displayed if this is omitted.
 2. This example uses :py:meth:`~.TemplateApp.__init__` to initialize the state of the application, this ensure the state remains "sticky"